Wireless Access Deployment Planning

 To deploy WPA2, use wireless network adapters and wireless APs that also support WPA2.
 Otherwise, use WPA-Enterprise.

-In addition, to provide enhanced security for the network, the wireless APs must support the following filtering options:
+In addition, to provide enhanced security for the network, the wireless APs must support the following options:

 DHCP filtering.
 The wireless AP must filter on IP ports to prevent the transmission of DHCP broadcast messages in those cases in which the client is a DHCP server.
 The wireless AP must block the client from sending IP packets from UDP port 68 to the network.